niksilver/monome-docs/norns/manage.md

 # file management on norns

-There are a few types of data that you will collect on norns: projects / apps, sound files, and presets.
+There are a few types of data that you will collect on norns: projects / apps, sound files, and PSETs / PMAPs.
 All of these live inside of **dust**, a special folder in norns.

 In the [maiden](../maiden) section, we reviewed how to write scripts of your own and how to download scripts from the community.
 These changes all commit to `dust`, but maiden is not the best way to exchange files between your computer and norns.